Collection Development Guidelines

 VIII.
 Gifts, Memorials, & Donations to the Library Material Collection

 The Library accepts collection gifts and donations and will provide memorial bookplates.
 The Library reserves the right to evaluate all gifts, donations, and memorial requests in accordance with the selection criteria and per the City of Boca Raton's Donation Policy.
 Items that do not meet the Library's selection criteria may be refused, sold or otherwise disposed.
 No other conditions may be imposed relating to any gift, donation, or memorial either before or after its acceptance by the Library.

 IX.
 Materials Policy for Print on Demand, Self Published &/or Local Authors

 The Boca Raton Public Library appreciates the willingness of authors to have their items added to the library collection.
 All requests presented to the Library are subject to the same selection criteria as purchased items.
 An item(s) not included in the collection will be donated to the Friends of the Library Bookstore.

-- Copy(s) of published reviews from professional journals or publications such as Kirkus Reviews, Publisher's Weekly, and Library Journal.
+- Copy(s) of published reviews from professional journals or publications such as Kirkus Reviews, Publisher's Weekly, School Library Journal and Library Journal.
+Amazon reviews are not considered a professional source.

 - A listing of the item(s) availability in other locations such as local libraries, historical societies or bookstores.

 - Information about author, publication/printing, content summary, and why item should be included in the Library's collection.